kalviumcommunity/S50_AbdullaShahil_OOP_OnlineShoppingSystem/README.md

 ## Features

 - **User Management**
-  - Register, login, and manage user profiles.
+  - Login, and purchase using your account.

 - **Product Management**
-  - Display detailed product information, including name, price, description, and availability.
+  - Display detailed product information, including name and price.

 - **Shopping Cart**
   - Add products to the cart.
-  - View and manage cart contents, including updating quantities and removing items.
+  - View and manage cart contents, including removing items.

 - **Order Processing**
-  - Complete the checkout process, review orders, and enter shipping details.
+  - Complete the checkout process and review orders.

-- **Search and Filters**
-  - Search for products by name or category.
-  - Filter and sort search results.

-- **Payment Integration**
-  - Securely process transactions through a payment gateway.

 - **Admin Panel**
-  - Admin capabilities for managing products, user accounts, and orders.
+  - Admin capabilities for having a user account and orders.

 ## Technologies Used